Start here

 • it has been more than 12 months since your last visit

-That first appointment gives enough time to take a proper history, assess what is going on, and begin care in a more considered way.
-If ongoing care is needed after that, follow-up treatment appointments are shorter.
+A Principal Consult takes around 30 minutes and gives us enough time to assess your full medical history, diagnose what is going on and begin care in a strategic and considered way.
+If ongoing care is needed after this point, follow-up treatment appointments are shorter.

 What your first visit looks like